McKinley Singleton

-McKinley Singleton is an American former basketball player who played the guard position.
+McKinley Singleton (born October 29, 1961) is an American former professional basketball player who played the point guard position.

 During his senior season in college with UAB in 1984, he won the Sun Belt Conference men's basketball tournament and was named the tournaments MVP.

 Singleton was drafted by the Milwaukee Bucks in the sixth round of the 1984 NBA draft, but was waived by the team before the season began.
 He later played two games with the New York Knicks during the 1986-87 NBA season.

 In 1993, he won the Canadian NBL championship with the Saskatoon Slam.